totaljs/modules/online/readme.md

 ### online.onValid(req);

 > Validation of request.
 If return false then is request skipped.
+This delegate must return Boolean.

 ```js
 var online = framework.module('online');